 - a maximum fine of $2,500.

-In this article, our Phoenix Arizona criminal defense attorneys will discuss what the law is under these statutes, defenses available if charged, the penalties for a conviction, and related crimes.
+In this article, our criminal defense attorneys will discuss what the law is under these statutes, defenses available if charged, the penalties for a conviction, and related crimes.

 1. How does Arizona law define “telephonic harassment”?

-People in Arizona are guilty of telephonic harassment if they use electronic communications (for example, the use of a telephone) to terrify, intimidate, threaten, or harass a specific person.1
+People in Arizona are guilty of telephonic harassment if they use electronic communications (for example, telephone use) to terrify, intimidate, threaten, or harass a specific person.1

 The language of ARS 13-2916 sets forth three ways in which a person can commit this offense.
 These are when, with an intent to terrify, intimidate, threaten, or harass a person, someone: